lutilipe/Twitter-UI-Clone/README.md

 </a>

 # Twitter Interface
-> This is a clone of Twitter interface that I made based on [Rocketseat](https://rocketseat.com.br/).
+> This is a clone of Twitter interface that I made.
 Hope you like!

 Click on the banner to visit the site!